 Asia-Oceania-Africa.
-In 2008, the overall net sales in this region equaled $\mathfrak E$ 37.3 million.
-Until the end of the year, the business was managed through the regional management integrated in Italsofa Shanghai Ltd. and supported by the subsidiary in Japan and three agencies located in Australia, South Korea and New Zealand.
-Since the beginning of 2009, a new legal entity has been set up-Natuzzi Trading (Shanghai) Co., Ltd.-which acts as a regional office and manages the commercial part of the business throughout the region.
-Furthermore, the Group is also currently preparing a representative office in Sydney, in order to be closer to the Australian and New Zealand markets.
-This office will report to the regional office in Shanghai.
-The general strategy for the Natuzzi brand is to further expand the store network throughout the region, but with a strong emphasis on China.
+In 2009, net sales of leather and fabric-upholstered furniture in the Asia-Oceania-Africa decreased 11% to $\varepsilon$ 35.5 million (down from $\varepsilon$ 40.1 million in 2008), and the number of seats sold decreased 15%, from 177,548 in 2008 to 150,444 in 2009.

-As of April 30, 2009, 50 franchised single-brand Natuzzi stores were operating in the Asia Pacific market: 20 in China, 19 in Australia, five in Taiwan, two in New Zealand, and one each in the Philippines, Singapore, Thailand and Indonesia.
-The Group also maintains 13 galleries in the Asia-Oceania-Africa region with locations in South Africa, Morocco, Egypt, Thailand, Indonesia, Korea,
+Natuzzi Trading (Shanghai) Co., Ltd. acts as a regional office and manages the commercial part of the business throughout the region.
+In addition to its subsidiary in Japan and a South Korean agency, the Group also set up a representative office in Sydney, in order to be closer to the Australian and New Zealand markets.
+All of these offices report to the regional office in Shanghai.
+The general strategy for the Natuzzi brand is to further expand the store network throughout the region, with a strong emphasis on the Chinese market.

-New Zealand.
-The Group also has a gallery presence in Australia, specifically at 28 David Jones department stores.
+As of March 31, 2010, 49 single-brand Natuzzi stores were operating in the Asia Pacific market: 19 in China, 17 in Australia, five in Taiwan, two in New Zealand, and one each in the Philippines, Singapore, Thailand, Malaysia, South Korea and Indonesia.
+The Group also maintains 25 galleries in the Asia-Oceania-Africa region with locations in New Zealand, South Korea, Japan, Thailand, Indonesia, South Africa, Morocco, Egypt, and Tunisia.
+The Group also has a gallery presence in Australia, specifically at 14 David Jones department stores.

-In 2007, the Group launched an initiative to redefine the image of its Italsofa brand, and opened a total of five single brand Italsofa stores in China with the objective of positioning Italsofa within a higher market segment as compared to very-low-cost Chinese competitors.
-As of April 30, 2009, the Italsofa single-branded store network in China has increased to 14 stores in different areas of China.
-The Group is currently planning to further expand its presence in China, specifically with stores in medium-sized and small cities all over the country.
+In 2007, the Group launched an initiative to redefine the image of its Italsofa brand, with the objective of positioning Italsofa within a higher market segment in contrast to low-cost Chinese competitors.
+As of March 31, 2010, there were 10 Italsofa single-branded stores in China.
+The Group is currently planning to further expand its presence in China, specifically with single-brand stores located in medium-sized cities across the country.